 Rugby players are tough guys who enjoy the sport’s hardcore elements.
 No pads.
 No helmets.
 The tackles are hard-hitting and painful, and the gameplay is fast and furious.
 After watching a match, you will be hooked.

 The fan base is fanatical

 Similar to fútbol fans, rugby fans live up to the meaning of “fanatics.”
-The country rivalries are intense.
 Don’t be surprised to see grown men decked out in unitards resembling their country’s flag at a rugby game.
-There is nothing that get the juices flowing more than playing for national pride.
+There is nothing that gets the juices flowing more than playing for national pride.